your adventure in

 Must receive a C- or better grade in MATH 1650, MATH 1660, COMS 2270, and COMS 2280.

 General Educational Elective courses to be selected in consultation with Software Engineering Academic Advisors from a list of approved courses.
 They must include courses that satisfy university and college general education requirements.
-These courses include courses or categories of courses such as International Perspectives and U.S. Diversity, World Language, Arts and Humanities, and Social Sciences.
+These courses include courses or categories of courses such as International Perspectives and U.S. Cultures and Communities (formerly U.S. Diversity), World Language, Arts and Humanities, and Social Sciences.
 Pass/Not Pass credit is not accepted.

 Software Engineering Electives and Supplemental Electives must be selected from the program-approved list.